 Technical Specifications of Soletair Power’s DAC unit delivered to ZBT

-Operating for 12 hours a day, Soletair Power’s DAC unit can produce up to 21 kg of CO2 per day (running for 8 hours) at >98% purity, compressed to above 10 bar.
-The unit is housed in a 12 m × 2.4 m × 2.87 m container designed to limit the noise level to approximately 62 dB.
+Operating for 12 hours a day, Soletair Power’s ZBT Direct Air Capture unit can capture up to 21 kg of CO2 per day (running for 8 hours) at >98% purity, compressed to above 10 bar.
+The unit is housed in a 12 m × 2.4 m × 2.87 m container which is designed to limit the noise level to approximately 62 dB.

 This unit uses weak base anion resin as the adsorbent for CO2 capture.
 We have tested the lifespan of this resin using a rapid multi-cycle-per-day test rig to ensure its capture performance and service life.

 A large volume of air needs to be moved inside to capture the required amount of CO2.
 Using computational fluid dynamics (CFD), Soletair Power has designed a vessel that can hold the optimum amount of sorbent, and maintain the required airflow rates, while limiting the pressure drop to allow the use of conventional fans.
 To ensure uniform distribution of air inside the vessel, the geometry inside is made highly symmetric allowing uniform velocity even at large airflows.